tanlinc/Motionganvae/README.md

 GAN_mnist_allinone

+The different models can be chosen in the code: GAN, cGAN, VAE, EncGAN

 ## There are multiple files for experiments on moving MNIST dataset:

 GAN_movingmnist_allinone  -- without time convolution, with 64x64 image resolution for GAN and cGAN